qazbnm456/awesome-web-security/README.md

 * [notes](https://github.com/ChALkeR/notes) - Some public notes by [@ChALkeR](https://github.com/ChALkeR).
 * [The Art of Subdomain Enumeration](https://blog.sweepatic.com/art-of-subdomain-enumeration/) - Written by [Patrik Hudak](https://blog.sweepatic.com/author/patrik/).

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)